Get up and tell you where to go

 - In Gakuen Alice, the gift that gives people supernatural powers is called Alice.
 This is deliberately supposed to invoke Alice in Wonderland, as the currency is called "rabbits" and the main character is trapped at a Wizarding School chasing someone who's evading her.

-- That is quite an understatement.
-The amount of Alice Allusions are far too many to list here, but suffice to say, practically every event, theme, character and idea from the books shall be referenced in some way, though it probably won't be obvious to the reader unless they have a very good knowledge of the books.
-The plots even sort of parallel at times, so in some ways the series could be described as a darker, more complex take on the books.
+- PandoraHearts has a rabbit character named Alice along with some other Alice in Wonderland-related imagery.
+For example: The amount of Alice Allusions are far too many to list here, but suffice to say, practically every event, theme, character and idea from the books shall be referenced in some way, though it probably won't be obvious to the reader unless they have a very good knowledge of the books.
+The plots even parallel at times, so in some ways the series is a darker, more complex take on the books.
 As well as this, some references are even made to Carroll and the real-life Alice, Alice Liddell.

 - The first episode of the Petshop Of Horrors anime (she doesn't show up until later in the manga) features a white rabbit named Alice, who is given to a pair of grieving parents whose only daughter died of a drug overdose.
 The "new" Alice also ends up dying, in a truly horrific way.

 - Arisu Sakaguchi from Please Save My Earth is named after Alice from Alice in Wonderland, but her parents actually made up kanji to spell it with rather than using katakana.

 - Project ARMS has all ARMS named after characters from the Alice books.
 Later, it is revealed that one of the Egrigori team members and experimental child is a blonde girl named Alice (she even reads Alice in Wonderland to the other children at one point). after she is absorbed by an alien life form, she refers to the world she creates as Wonderland.